Codecademy/docs/content/python/concepts/functions/functions.md

 When the number of arguments varies with each function call, the function definition can be modified accordingly.

-In the function declaration, `args`,  is passed in with the special character `*` indicating that it's possible to loop through varying amounts of arguments during the function call.
+In the function declaration, `args`,  is passed in with the special character `*` indicating that it's possible to loop through varying number of arguments during the function call.

 `*` turns the variable into a tuple, which is an iterable object.